Income Tax Relief

 The minimum level is currently set at £500 in respect of donations made to a particular charity in the calendar year, so no relief is available for donations under that limit.
 This was put in place in order to keep the administrative burden on charities and this office to a minimum; it would create significant administrative difficulties for the donor and/or the charity if they were required to retain/create documentary evidence to support a claim for relief from income tax in respect of donations made to street collections or sponsored events, for example.

-It therefore follows that no relief is available if the donor paid £100 to five different GRCs in the calendar year; in order to qualify, he/she would have to pay £500 to one GRC, although the donations do not necessarily have to be made in one lump sum but can be made at different points throughout the year.
+It therefore follows that no relief is available if the donor paid £100 to five different GRCs in the calendar year; in order to qualify, the donor would have to pay £500 to one GRC, although the donations do not necessarily have to be made in one lump sum but can be made at different points throughout the year.

 Can I pay more than the maximum level during the year?

-If, for example, the individual has already certified payments during the year amounting to £4,500 and then makes a further donation of £1,000 to a charity, the certificate should show the payment of £1,000 being made but that only £500 would be a qualifying donation (i.e. £5,000 less the £4,500 already certified).
+If, for example, the individual has already certified payments during the year amounting to £7,000 and then makes a further donation of £1,000 to a charity, the certificate should show the payment of £1,000 being made but that only £500 would be a qualifying donation (i.e. £7,500 less the £7,000 already certified).
 If any further donations are made during the year, either no certificate is completed or any that are show the qualifying payments as “nil”.

 (a) The donation is made to a Guernsey Registered Charity.